 The bill amends the West Virginia Occupational Therapy Practice Act by adding a new section that allows the West Virginia Board of Occupational Therapy to require state and national criminal history record checks for applicants seeking compact privileges.
 This includes occupational therapists and occupational therapy assistants, who must submit fingerprints and authorize the board to access their criminal history records.
-The results of these checks will be confidential and not considered public records, and applicants will be responsible for the costs associated with the checks.
-Additionally, the board is empowered to propose rules for legislative approval to implement these provisions.
+The results of these checks will be kept confidential and not released to private entities, except under specific conditions.
+Additionally, the board is empowered to propose rules to implement these provisions.

 Committee Substitute: 30-28-3, 30-28-4a, 30-28-15